-✨Lotto and Abstract Theory
+Lotto and Abstract Theory

-Lotto and abstract theory
+Lotto and Abstract Theory

 By Thomas Lumley

-Lotto and Abstract TheoryThere is a recurring argument in statistics departments around the world about how much abstract theory should be taught to students, and how much actual applied statistics.
-One of the arguments in favour of theory, even for students who are being trained to do applied data analysis, is that theory gives you a way to substitute calculation for thought.
+One of the arguments in favor of theory, even for students who are being trained to do applied data analysis.
+Is that theory gives you a way to substitute calculation for thought.
 Thinking is hard, so we try to save it for problems where it is needed.

-The current top Google hit for “big wednesday statistics” offers a nice illustration.
-It’s a website selling strategies to increase your chance of winning, based on a simple message?
+The current top Google hit for “big Wednesday statistics” offers a nice illustration.
+It’s a website selling strategies to increase your chance of winning, based on a simple message.

 If you play a pattern that occurs only five percent of the time, you can expect that pattern to lose 95 percent of the time, giving you no chance to win 95 percent of the time.
 So, don’t buck the probabilities.